-Although Dane County’s median household income (approximately $65,000) is relatively high and its unemployment rate is low, significant racial, ethnic, and geographic disparities abound.
-For example, black household median income is below $30,000 and the minority unemployment rate is over 20%.
-Over half of Dane County renters spend more than 30% of their household income on rent, and limited access to public transportation, services, and economic opportunities challenge rural communities.
+Although Dane County’s median household income is relatively high (~$65,000) and its unemployment rate is low, significant racial, ethnic, and geographic disparities abound.
+For example, black household median income is approximately $30,000 and unemployment rates for people of color are often more than double rates for white people.
+Over 50% of Dane county renters spend more than 30% of their household income on rent, and limited access to public transportation, services, and economic opportunities challenge rural communities.
+The DreamUp Wisconsin initiative will bring together Dane County’s strong community, business, government, and non-profit networks to partner with the University of Wisconsin–Madison to meet these challenges, and expand economic security and shared prosperity in the County.

 - Schmidt Futures is a venture facility for public benefit that works to advance society through technology, inspire breakthroughs in scientific knowledge, and promote shared prosperity.

-What is the goal of the Alliance, and who is leading UW’s effort?
+What is the goal of DreamUp, and who is leading UW’s effort?

 - Proposals should be interdisciplinary, grounded in modern technological tools and data science, and both draw from and benefit a diverse set of people and communities.